 Diversity, Equity and inclusion

-Through partnerships with local organizations such as Black-Owned Northwest Arkansas, Northwest Arkansas Equality and Serve2Perform's LatinXNA, the #NWAChampionship was able to highlight and celebrate the region's diverse and growing community.
+Through partnerships with local organizations such as Black-Owned Northwest Arkansas, Northwest Arkansas Equality, NWA Girl Gang, Casa Dos Alas, and Serve2Perform's LatinXNA, the #NWAChampionship was able to highlight and celebrate the region's diverse and growing community.

 Help Divert Your Waste

 Three-bin waste systems were once again implemented in hospitality suites and at BITE Experience, allowing attendees to throw away their waste in the appropriate box.
-In addition, the tournament's local zero-waste partner, Food Loops, sorted all waste into the correct stream and disposed of it locally.
-Exceeding the 2022 diversion rate, 84% of the tournament's waste was diverted from the landfill during this year's event, equivalent to over 31,000 pounds.
+In addition, the tournament's local zero-waste partner, Food Loops, sorted all waste onsite into the correct stream and disposed of it locally.
+In 2024, 88% of the tournament's waste was diverted from the landfill during the tournament, including over 14,000 pounds of cardboard used throughout the event.

 Beware of Sensitive Areas

 In an effort to mitigate the tournament's impact on the environment, signage was placed throughout the course to make attendees aware of which environmentally sensitive areas to look out for, such as natural habitats, flower beds, and more.
-New in 2023, the #NWAChampionship provided a safe home to local bats to offer protection, reduce pesticide exposure on the course, and foster biodiversity.
+Last year, the #NWAChampionship created new operational paths to help mitigate impact on course environments.